kbase/sample_service_validator_config/docs/build-and-deploy.md

 - `templates/sesar_template.yml` - upload template for SESAR samples
 - `templates/enigma_template.yml` - upload template for ENIGMA samples

 These files are used by the [Sample Service](https://github.com/kbase/sample_service) and [Sample Uploader](https://github.com/kbaseapps/sample_uploader).
 The Sample Service uses `metadata_validation.yml` to validate individual sample fields.
-The Sample Uploader uses `metadata_validation.yml` to validate sample fields, `ontology_validators.yml` to validate ontology sample fields, and `sample_uploader_mappings.yml` `templates/*.yml` to construct and validate samples of type SESAR or ENIGMA.
+The Sample Uploader uses `metadata_validation.yml` to validate sample fields, `ontology_validators.yml` to validate ontology sample fields, and the templates to validate sample sets of type SESAR or ENIGMA.

+In addition `metadata_validation.tsv` is generated but does not appear to be used.

 Until those services are updated to use the new config distribution scheme (described below), they are also left in their "legacy" location.
 The legacy locations are require that the developer generate the files locally and commit them with their changes.

+The second set are composed of JSON files, one of which is in JSON-Schema format.

+- `schemas.json` - field definitions provided as an array of JSON-Schema specs, one per field
+- `groups.json` - field grouping and ordering, covering all fields defined in `schemas.json`.

+These files are utilized by user interfaces, including the Sample Landing Page, Sample Set Landing Page, and the Sample Set Viewer.

 ## Prerequisites

-In order to build and test the specs, you just need `make`, `python`, and a `bash` compatible shell.
+In order to build and test the specs, you just need `make`, `docker`, and a `bash` compatible shell.

 For editing the files, you will also need to have Python 3.7 available.
-A `requirements.txt` is available, and shared with the build image.
+A `requirements.txt` is available, and shared with the build image, and `requirements-dev.txt` provides additional developer support.

 E.g. to set up a virtual environment suitable for development: